 “You’re kidding…” Mary said, laced with curious skepticism.

-“As your client, I am requesting it,” Nick said, with a smile, hoping that he didn’t come across as threatening.
+“As your client, I am requesting it,” Jack said, with a smile, hoping that he didn’t come across as threatening.

 Or, just plain crazy.